Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.CallAutomation/README.md

                     # cast the event into a ParticipantUpdated event and do something with it.
 Eg. iterate through the participants
                     ParticipantsUpdated updatedEvent = (ParticipantsUpdated)ev;
                     break;
-                case AddParticipantsSucceeded ev:
+                case AddParticipantSucceeded ev:
-                    # logic to handle an AddParticipantsSucceeded event
+                    # logic to handle an AddParticipantSucceeded event
                     break;
-                case AddParticipantsFailed ev:
+                case AddParticipantFailed ev:
-                    # logic to handle an AddParticipantsFailed event
+                    # logic to handle an AddParticipantFailed event
                     break;
                 case CallTransferAccepted ev:
                     # logic to handle CallTransferAccepted event